RichardAnthonySanchez/odin-todo-list/README.md

 Here are some images to guide you through the onboarding process and give you an idea of what to expect from the app:

 - **This is the content section of the homepage.
 This is where we display all tasks grouped in the current project** ![homepage for productify](./img/img-todoslist-homepage.png)
 - **To change the current project, click the hamburger icon on the top left of the page.
-This is what the modal looks like after clicked** [the project manager modal](./img/img-todoslist-projectmanager.png)
+This is what the [the project manager modal](./img/img-todoslist-projectmanager.png) looks like after clicked**
 - **When you want to modify properties of a task, click on the name of the task in the content section.
-This will open the task manager modal and this area is where you can edit task data** [the task manager modal](./img/img-todoslist-taskmanager.png)
+This will open [the task manager modal](./img/img-todoslist-taskmanager.png) and this area is where you can edit task data**

 ## Installation Instructions
 If you'd like to install the Todos List project locally, follow these steps: